Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Experiments

 \subsection{Experimental Setups}

-\textbf{Task Description.} RWRL, whose back-end is the Mujoco environment~\citep{todorov2012mujoco}), is a continuous control benchmark consisting of real-world challenges for RL algorithms (e.g., learning from limited samples, dealing with delays in system actuators, high dimensional state and action space).
+\textbf{Task Description.} RWRL, whose back-end is the Mujoco environment~\citep{todorov2012mujoco}, is a continuous control benchmark consisting of real-world challenges for RL algorithms.
 Using this benchmark, we will evaluate the proposed algorithm regarding the robustness of the learned policy in physical environments with perturbations of parameters of the state equations (dynamics).
 In more detail, we first train a policy through interaction with the nominal environments (i.e., the environments without any perturbations), and then test the policy in the environments with perturbations within a range over relevant physical parameters.
+The setup is visualized as a process map in Appendix~\ref{sec:process_map_of_experiments}.
 In this paper, we conduct experiments on six tasks: \textit{cartpole\_balance}, \textit{cartpole\_swingup}, \textit{walker\_stand}, \textit{walker\_walk}, \textit{quadruped\_walk}, \textit{quadruped\_run}, with growing complexity in state and action space.
 More details about the specifications of tasks are shown in Appendix~\ref{sec:rwrl}.
-The perturbed variables and their value ranges can be found in the Table \ref{tab:rwrl_env} .
+The perturbed variables and their value ranges can be found in Table~\ref{tab:rwrl_env}.